Higher-order topological corner states and edge states in grid-like frames: Conclusions

 \section{Conclusions}

-In this paper, we present the analytical results for the topological dynamics of the continuum grid-like frames, demonstrating the validity of theoretical framework motivated by the topological continuous beams, for studying higher-order topological structures with complex spectra.
-First, by theoretically solve the frequency spectra and the corresponding mode shapes of higher-order topological mechanical structures such as square grid-like frames and kagome grid-like frames, we obtain the accurate analytical expressions for frequencies of topological corner states, edge states, and bulk states in these two kinds of higher-order frame structures, applicable to all bands from low to high frequencies.
-This enables the identification of topological corner and edge states, which is challenging with usual numerical solving techniques, since their frequencies can be immensely overlapped with bulk states.
-We derive a clear analytical criterion for topological phase transitions and rigorously prove that corner states exist within the bandgap of edge states.
-Then, by theoretically analyze the frequency spectrum of the first-order topological mechanical structures such as bridge-like frames, we obtain the accurate analytical expressions for frequencies of topological edge states and bulk states, and rigorously establish a quantitative method to determine the existence of topological edge states according to the bulk topological phases.
-The clear demonstration of mode distributions in the frequency spectra of topological grid-like frame structures not only pioneers the rigorous theoretical analysis of topological dynamics in higher-order continuum structures, but also promotes practical implementation and wider adoption of grid-like frames, a broad class of topological continuum structures, in industrial engineering.
+In this paper, the analytical method for characterizing the higher-order topological dynamics of the continuum grid-like frames with complex spectra is proposed.
+We give the exact analytical expressions for all the frequencies of topological corner states, edge states, and bulk states in square and kagome frames, where spectral overlap between topological corner/edge states and bulk states occurs in such non-1D systems.
+Also, we present the existence conditions of edge and corner states in an analytical form, which are related to the transitions of the 2D topological phases in higher-order continuum frames.
+Therefore, this enables the identification of topological corner and edge states even within the densely distributed bulk states in the frequency spectrum, which is challenging with usual numerical solving techniques.
+Meanwhile, we find that the topological corner states must be within the bandgaps of edge states, unless topological transitions occur, demonstrating the robustness of the higher-order topological corner states from the theoretical side.
+In addition we verify by finite-element simulations that higher-order topological corner states persist robustly under perturbation of various types of defects.
+Furthermore, we extend our grid-like frame to demonstrate the corner states at the interface of topological heterostructures.
+The clear identification of mode distributions in the frequency spectra of grid-like frame structures contributes to the rigorous theoretical analysis of higher-order topological dynamics in continuum systems, and the demonstration on the robustness of the topological states facilitates potential applications of frame structures such as robust waveguides and safety assessment in engineering \citep{VASILIEV2006182,VASILIEV20121117,KIAKOJOURI2020110061,zhang_dirac_2020,jiangetalpnas2023,wang_topological_2026}.